JeremyRamos/the_target_sum/README.md

-Just a fun game written in React for the purpose upskilling
+Just a fun game written in React for the purpose of upskilling